 I love sand cake.
 The soft grains melting in your mouth, the strong taste of butter… It tastes yummier than regular cake.
 And it’s so light and airy that you can’t stop at just one piece.

-What is The East Indian sand cake?
+What is A sand cake?

 Well, it’s definitely not cake made of sand.
 Sand cake is the traditional East Indian name for a cake made from rice flour or cornflour along with wheat flour.